arpitbatra123/react-list-editable/README.md

 import 'react-list-editable/lib/react-list-editable.css';
 ```

-See below for an extended example
+See below for an extended example:

 ```js
 import React, { Component } from 'react';